 The Tillman's Plantation has a long history.
 I read about Christopher Tilghman, who had ownership of this plantation.
 John Tilghman or Roger Tilghman (changed name to Tillman), whom I believe took first ownership of the house however.
 The plantation is in relation to the two States, Virginia and Maryland, exactly where the document says the Drumgole's and also Williams' were slaves.
 I found this plantation similar to the movie, 12 Years a Slave, kind of scary to be a slave on.
 I read of runaway slaves, mainly Joshua Drumgole.
 There was a large search for him, even with the court involved.
 The penalty of caught runaways were hanging or other deaths.
 I came across one document in particular which was horrible.
 A master I think in the 1800's had beat his slave and put salt in his wounds, for trying to escape.
 To him, that was lucky because the norm was death.
 No wonder Rosa ran away.

 Rosa Drumgole, I have a document when she was 4 years old.
 Actually in the document she did not have a last name written down.
 Another document I read how her father told her she should leave the plantation.
 That was in spite the risks if she is caught.
 Rosa heeded her father's words and ran away, leaving her family behind.
 She was not released however without the help of Lindy Boggs, who was born on the estate.
 Somehow, Lindy helped Rosa escape.
 She worked under Lindy's adoption agency.
 I even have documentation saying how Rosa Drumgole helped Lindy, and traveled with her.
 Also creating a pharmacy overseas.
 They would also take children for adoption from China, Korea, Europe and the Middle Eastern countries.
 This is how Rosa was able to speak different languages.
+This would also explain how she had the opportunity to adopt my mother.
 When visiting the Islamic countries, she refused to cover her hair, saying she will never wear cotton on her head again.
 So all those times, she has mentioned a horse and stuff, it shows the horse was owned by the current owner of the plantation.
 Her chore was to care for the horse.
 Everyone says Rosa never mentioned anything about her being on a plantation.
 It would explain a lot though.

 I do not mind giving the documents to the Drumgole family.